jyoung4242/particle-2/readme.md

 ## Description

-1KB lightweight, fast & powerful JavaScript templating engine with zero dependencies.
+17KB lightweight, fast & powerful JavaScript particle library Allows for individual particle control, and complete emitter systems.
-Compatible with server-side environments like [Node.js](https://nodejs.org/), module loaders like [RequireJS](https://requirejs.org/) or [webpack](https://webpack.js.org/) and all web browsers.
+Can pass descrete values, arrays of values, or pass functions that control specific parameters

+## Requirements

+Currently there are two .js module dependencies, which may change in future Vector.js and Spritesheet.js, which are just formatted out for convenience Both are included in the modules folder

+## API